-From 2016 Matter
+From the 2016 Story

-Similarly, the FLAIR study showed similar rates of viral suppression in people new to treatment, 93,6% and 93,3%, respectively.
+Likewise, the FLAIR study showed similar rates of viral suppression in people new to treatment, 93,6% and 93,3%, respectively.

 In both studies, treatment with injectable cabotegravir and rilpivirine was generally safe and well tolerated, and serious adverse events were rare.